Asymptotic e-processes: Introduction

-We conclude this section by clarifying the relations of the present work to the previous studies of \cite{ignatiadisAsymptoticCompoundEvalues2024} and \cite{waudby-smithDistributionuniformAnytimevalidSequential2026}.
-Both are central to our contributions.
-In particular, both introduce indexing by the quality of approximations, leading to our central object being a bi-indexed process, and both provide a clear framework for handling distribution-uniform guarantees.
+We conclude this section by clarifying the relations of the present work to the previous studies of \cite{ignatiadisAsymptoticCompoundEvalues2024}, \cite{waudby-smithDistributionuniformAnytimevalidSequential2026}, and \cite{chuggPostHocLargeSampleStatistical2026}.
+All three studies are central to our contributions.
+In particular, they all introduce indexing by the quality of approximations, leading to our central object being a bi-indexed process, and all provide a clear framework for handling distribution-uniform guarantees.
 This uniformity is essential for ensuring that the sequence $r$ does not depend on the choice of distribution $P$ in the null.
-Furthermore, \cite{ignatiadisAsymptoticCompoundEvalues2024} provide the foundational definitions on which we build asymptotic e-processes, just as e-processes are defined in terms of e-values.
-Nevertheless, an idea central to us and not explored in those prior studies is that time uniformity need not be imposed before the asymptotic regime is attained.
+Furthermore, \cite{ignatiadisAsymptoticCompoundEvalues2024} provide the foundational definitions upon which we build various notions of asymptotic e-processes, just as e-processes are defined in terms of e-values.
+Nevertheless, an idea central to our work and not explored in those prior studies is that time uniformity should not be imposed before the asymptotic regime is attained.
 It is precisely this insight that enables constructing asymptotic e-processes under relatively weak assumptions while retaining strong guarantees in the limit.